Bionic Commando Rearmed 2

 Bionic Commando Rearmed 2 is a 2011 run-and-gun platform game developed by Fatshark and published by Capcom.
-A sequel to Bionic Commando Rearmed, it features enhancements to protagonist Rad Spencer's bionic arm, which he primarily uses to grapple to and swing from objects.
+A sequel to Bionic Commando Rearmed, it features enhancements to protagonist Rad Spencer's bionic arm, which he primarily uses to grapple objects and swing from them.
 New bionic enhancements include abilities such as hacking data terminals, a powerful uppercut, and firing grenades.

-The game's plot revolves around a dictator named General Sabio and a missing commander from Spencer's organization, Colonel Brubaker.
-Spencer and a team of four other bionics are sent to locate Brubaker and his platoon and help them complete their mission of disarming Sabio's missiles.
-The team's original mission evolves as the bionics, split into three teams, face opposition greater than they have previously faced.
-Reception from critics was lukewarm.
+The plot revolves around a dictator named General Sabio and a missing commander from Spencer's organization, Colonel Brubaker.
+Spencer and a team of four other bionics are sent to locate Brubaker and his platoon and help them finish their mission of disarming Sabio's missiles.
+The team's original mission evolves as the bionics, split into three teams, encounter opposition greater than they have previously faced.
+Reception from critics was mixed.
 Some critics praised the new gameplay mechanics, while others felt that it was a step down from its predecessor.

 Bionic Commando Rearmed 2 is included in Capcom Digital Collection.

 Gameplay

 Bionic Commando Rearmed 2 features many of the action gameplay elements from the original Rearmed.
-The game is played from a 2.5D perspective, with players being able to move horizontally and vertically.
+The game is played from a 2.5D perspective, where the player is able to move horizontally and vertically.
 The protagonist is equipped with a bionic arm that can be used to grapple onto scenery, allowing the player to ascend or to swing to otherwise unreachable areas.
 The arm can also be used as a defensive mechanism, allowing the player to grab barrels and enemies and use them as shields, and to repel larger enemies.
-Rearmed 2 changes traditional mechanics slightly, requiring users to press a button to release the arm from its hold point, allowing players to user their momentum to swing in any desired arc.
+Rearmed 2 changes traditional mechanics slightly, requiring the player to press a button to release the arm from its hold point.
+This lets the player use their momentum to swing in any desired arc.

-Bionic Commando Rearmed 2 features an upgrade system which allows protagonist Rad Spencer to equip both passive and combative features to his bionic arm.
+Bionic Commando Rearmed 2 includes an upgrade system which allows protagonist Rad Spencer to equip both passive and combative features to his bionic arm.

 Challenge rooms return in Rearmed 2, but have been altered to require the use of specific abilities in certain challenges.
-Rearmed 2 features 24 challenge rooms, which are unlocked in a progressive order rather than a group at a time as seen in Bionic Commando Rearmed.
-Veteran players who've become accustomed to the glitchy swing mechanics of prior entries will be relieved, or frustrated, to know they'll need new strategies for completing some of the challenge rooms, most notably making use of the spike pits in order to progress.
+Rearmed 2 features 24 challenge rooms, which are unlocked in a progressive order instead of a group at a time as seen in Bionic Commando Rearmed.
 Local cooperative gameplay also returns, with the second player controlling a version of Spencer that resembles the one on the cover of the NES version of Bionic Commando.